 But let's start with that first game, and I promise I'll be quick.
 As everyone knows by now, Chrono Trigger was infamously developed by a dream team of RPG developers including Hironobu Sakaguchi and Nobuo Uematsu of Final Fantasy fame, Yuji Horii and Akira Toriyama of Dragon Quest fame, Takashi Tokita of Live A Live and Parasite Eve fame, Kazuhiko Aoki who would go on to direct Crystal Chronicles, Masato Kato who would proceed to write for both Chrono Cross and Xenogears, and of course, an at the time novice composer named Yasunori Mitsuda who would go on to make some of the greatest video game soundtracks of all time.
 This is an absolutely stacked roster, not only was it essentially a crossover between the two biggest RPG rivals at the time, but almost every single one of these people played a big part in making at least one of my Top 100 games.
 It's an unprecedented collaboration, the likes of which we'll probably never see again.

 Chrono Trigger doesn't really have the most serious or complex plot in the world, it's not even close to the sheer melodrama and angst that populated the Final Fantasy games at the time, but it absolutely nails what it's trying to do.
 At its core, Chrono Trigger is a fun, rip-roaring adventure through time driven primarily by its rich and lovable cast of characters.
 Befitting the time travel narrative, Chrono Trigger's party is incredibly diverse and varied.
-The core trio Crono, Lucca, and Marle are all current day humans and they're fun and colorful on their own, but they eventually ally with a robot from the future, a cavewoman from the distant past, and my favorite character in a game, a noble sword-fighting frog named Frog.
+The core trio Crono, Lucca, and Marle are all current day humans and they're fun and colorful on their own, but they eventually ally with a robot from the future, a cavewoman from the distant past, and my favorite character in the game, a noble sword-fighting frog named Frog.
+Each character has their own unique arc and memorable personality, with Lucca's and Frog's in particular being the most emotionally compelling, in my opinion.
 But I think what ultimately really enriches Chrono Trigger's story is the fact that it's also player-driven to a degree.
 Early on in the game, Crono gets put on trial for some of the actions he did in the prologue, and it's one of my favorite moments in the game because it hammers you on the head with the fact that your actions have consequences in this game.
 Of course, how well you do in this trial specifically doesn't really change much in the long run, but it serves as an effective warning shot.
 From then on, your decisions and actions will absolutely cause Chrono Trigger to swerve in a bunch of different directions leading to an impressive twelve different endings, which range from satisfying to depressing to kinda goofy.
 Thankfully, the developers also had the foresight to add in a New Game Plus mode (a rarity for the time) to make sure getting all the endings in this 20 hour RPG doesn't take like 200 hours in total.
 It's easy to overlook just how much of this game was revolutionary at the time.
 New Game Plus wasn't really a thing, neither was multiple endings in an RPG, and neither was emergent gameplay where your actions had impact on the world.

 Speaking of gameplay, Chrono Trigger has one of my favorite battle systems in all of gaming.
 It's essentially a translation of the ATB system from the Final Fantasy games but with a few tweaks, additions, and innovations to elevate it into something truly special.
 First off, there are no random encounters.
 Each area has a set amount of enemies that walk around on the overworld, meaning that grinding isn't really a thing here.
 This allows Chrono Trigger to have really brisk pacing where it feels like not a moment is wasted.
 Second, once you run into an enemy, battles will take place on the overworld.
 This means that there's no load times or waiting for battles to start, the characters quickly hop into position and the battle immediately starts.
 And since battles take place on the overworld, there's now a big emphasis on movement and positioning.
 Your magic spells (aka techs) have areas of effect that force you to think about where you are in relation to your enemies, and multiple party members can even combine these techs in a variety of ways to do Double or even Triple Moves, allowing for a lot more to think about when picking your party.
 Chrono Trigger's battle system is both incredibly fast-paced and breezy, and it has a lot of depth and customization.
 It's the best of both worlds.